noamlivne/CFT/HowTo2.md

 Create a New project by going to File > New, or by clicking on ![New](img/new.png), or by using Ctrl + N.
 Open an already saved .cfp project by going to File > Open..., or by clicking on ![Open](img/open.png), or by using Ctrl + O.
 Make sure to Save your project from time to time, by going to File > Save or Save As..., or by clicking on ![Save](img/save.png), or by Ctrl + S.

+To import an existing alice.cft file click on File > Import CFT file ...
+To export your project as an alice.cft file (to be saved in the scanner), click on File > Export CFT file ...

-You may have issues Saving the project to your Documents directory, so Save it to a different location such as Downloads.
+You may have issues Saving the project .cfp file or the alice.cft file to your Documents directory, so Save it to a different location such as Downloads.
 You will be prompted to Save your project when Exiting.

 To Add a line to the project file click on ![Add](img/add.png), or press Insert.